ZahidHasan/zahidhasan.github.io/_posts/2021-10-21-conda-not-found-after-installing-anaconda-or-miniconda-in-kali-vmware.md

   - Python
   - conda
 ---
-## A New Post
+## conda not found

-You download anaconda/miniconda distribution install them following on-screen instructions but at the end what you get is 'conda not found'.
+You download anaconda/miniconda distribution, install them following on-screen instructions but at the end what you get is 'conda not found'.

 ### Open .bashrc file and copy